 And here is a closer picture showing the control box that I built:

 Here is my schematic if you are interested in making one for yourself.

 I can set the slide switch to the left position which puts the system into automatic, or in the right (manual) position I can press the green button to tilt the panels out away from the wall, or the red button to tilt them back in.
 This may come in handy in the winter when I need to shed snow off the solar panels, or “furl” them in the case of high winds.
-The stroke of the linear actuators is not quite long enough to go all the way from winter to summer angles, but they have built in limit switches that shut off the motors at their maximum extensions.
+The stroke of the linear actuators can drive the panels from about 24° in winter 52° in summer.
+This is the best range I could accomplish with the available actuator lengths (my winter solstice elevation is 22.4° and summer elevation is 67.18° here in Maine).
+The actuators have built in switches that shut off the motors at their maximum extensions so they do not try to drive beyond their limits.
 Since we are close to the summer solstice right now the actuators are fully extended, and over the next several months I will see the system adjust as the sun angle lowers.

 I have been fooling around with this great web calculator produced by PVeducation.org that produces charts of available solar energy (insolation).
 So I have combined this with my recent interest in GIF animation to produce the chart below that shows the available solar energy in Watts/square meter in 10 day increments for the year at my location of 44° latitude North.

 I made this animation by taking screenshots at ten-day intervals by adjusting the slider on the calculators webpage.

 This clearly demonstrates how the amount of available sun hours per day varies significantly at my latitude.
 Of course, at the equator there would be very little variation at all, and at the poles you would see almost no sunlight for half of the year.